jimmelman/markdown-cv/index.md

 `2011.03 ~ Current`
 __Link Group, Melbourne, VIC__

-Joined as Analyst/Programmer on the Superpartners core registry.
+Joined as Analyst Programmer on the Superpartners core registry.
 Moved to the transition team in 2013 as Data Engineer when Link Group acquired Superpartners.

 Established robust techniques for raw data transformation.